-Table A.1 Sum mary of tu be building families s, general infor Table A.1 Summary of tube building families, general information, and information on tubes.
-The majority of data is summarised from Rouse and Pleijel, (2001). abes.
+Table A.1 Sum mary of tul be building families , general inforr nation, and information on tu lbes.
 The majo rity of data is summarise ed from Rouse an d Pleijel, (2001).
 Family All have tubes?
 Tube material Tube growth characters (e.g. clump) Tube description Size range Substratum type Depth range Distribution Eunicidae °N N Papery or parchment-like.
 Tubes can be branching.
 Tube may be attached to stones or within crevices of rocks or corals.
-Some species form complex tubes but most tubicolous species form less- commilicated structures.
+Some species form complex tubes but most tubicolous species form less- comblicated structures.
 Worm: 5mm to >1m.
-On various kinds of substratum from soft bottoms to rocky, on all bottoms but particularly on sub-tidal hard substrata Intertidal to abyssal depths.
+On various kinds of substratum from soft bottoms to rocky, on all bottoms but particularly on sub-tidal hard substrata.
+Intertidal to abyssal depths.
 Worldwide but more common in tropical and subtropical seas.
-Onuphidae Majority Tough, parchment- like or softer, fragie mucous substance.
+Onuphidae Majority Tough, parchment- like or softer, fragile mucous substance.
 Solitary and largely unbranching.
-Thin part and experimentations.
-This and ephemeral tube (e.g. Australonuphis) to tough and highly characteristic tube such as in Hyalinoecia which construct cylindrical, translucent and quill-like tube, or Nothria conchylega , which is distinctly flattened.
-Tubes distinctly flattened.
-Tubes barchment, and large pieces of foreign particles on outside.
-Generally longer than inhabitant.
+Thin and ephemeral tube (e.g. Australonuphis) to tough and highly characteristic tube such as in Hyalinoecia which construct cylindrical, translucent and quill-like tube, or Nothria conchylega , which is distinctly flattened.
+Tubes usually have an inner lining of parchment, and large pieces of foererally longer than inhabitant.
 Worm: a few mm to several metres, sizes of a few cm are common.
 Occur on all kinds of substrata.
 From intertidal down to bathyal and abyssal depths.
 Worldwide.
-Acoetidae Kes Mud and chaetal fibres.
+Acoetidae Yes Mud and chaetal fibres.
 Solitary.
 Unusual among scale worms as they construct big tubes of mud which are lined with cross- hatched chaetal fibres produced by the spinning glands.
 The tubes may exceed 1m in length and 3-4cm in width, are buried in sandy or muddy sediment with one end reaching or protruding from the sediment.
 The tubes harbour a Tube: up to 1m long, 3-4 cm wide.
 Muddy or sandy sediments.
 Intertidal to 1500m depth.
 Occur in most seas, although majority of records are from warm water temperate and tropical seas.
 Antarctic records lacking.
 Fabriciidae Yes Mucus, parchment or sediment.
-Mucues, parchment, or sediment tubes.
-Tubes often several times the length of the body and are attached to hard substrates, but tubes can also be immersed in soft sediments Worm: 0.85mm+.
+Mucus, parchment, or sediment tubes.
+Tubes often several times the length of the body and are attached to hard substrates, but tubes can also be immersed in soft sediments.
+Worm: 0.85mm+.
 Can be associated with hard surfaces or soft sediments.
 From intertidal to abyssal depths.
 Live in all seas.
 Oweniidae Yes Sediment, shells.
 Distinctive tightly fitting sedimentary tubes.
 Worm: 10 - 300 mm.
 Intertidal sediments down Worldwide.